Sodium thiocyanate

 Sodium thiocyanate crystallizes in an orthorhombic cell.
 Each Na+ center is surrounded by three sulfur and three nitrogen ligands provided by the triatomic thiocyanate anion.
 It is commonly used in the laboratory as a test for the presence of Fe3+ ions.

 Applications in chemical synthesis

 Sodium thiocyanate is employed to convert alkyl halides into the corresponding alkylthiocyanates.
+Treatment of isopropyl bromide with sodium thiocyanate in a hot ethanolic solution affords isopropyl thiocyanate.
+Protonation of sodium thiocyanate affords isothiocyanic acid, S=C=NH (pKa = −1.28).
+Isothiocyanic acid, typically generated in situ from sodium thiocyanate, adds to anilines to afford 2-aminobenzothiazoles.

+Related compounds

 Closely related reagents include ammonium thiocyanate and potassium thiocyanate, which has twice the solubility in water.
 Silver thiocyanate may be used as well; the precipitation of insoluble silver halides help simplify workup.
-Treatment of isopropyl bromide with sodium thiocyanate in a hot ethanolic solution affords isopropyl thiocyanate.
-Protonation of sodium thiocyanate affords isothiocyanic acid, S=C=NH (pKa = −1.28).
-This species is generated in situ from sodium thiocyanate; it adds to organic amines to afford derivatives of thiourea.